LumitoLuma/8GadgetPackIconChanger/README.md

 # 8GadgetPackIconChanger
-Change the 8GadgetPack context menu icon to Windows 7's one
+Change the 8GadgetPack context menu icon to Windows 7's one.